MekongDelta-mind/sma_project_repo/README.md

 This is a mere analysis of shorts and can be extended to any period of time.
 The period choosen for the analysis is from 1st April, 2009( just after the financial crisis ) to 31st March,2024.

 It is assumed as if we have the data from 1st April, 2009 onwards upto <u>31st March,2023</u>.
-And since 1st april, 2023, we are investing $1200 in total in both SBI NIFTY 50 ETF (SYMBOL-> NSE:SETFNIF50 ) and the portfolio of stocks we would decide for next 12 months.
+And since 1st april, 2023, we are investing $12000 in total in both SBI NIFTY 50 ETF (SYMBOL-> NSE:SETFNIF50 ) and the portfolio of stocks we would decide for next 12 months.
-So we would be investing $100 in both ETF and our pre-analysed-portfolio(consisting of few stocks), every month , from 1st April,2023 to 31st March, 2024.
+* So we would be investing $1000 in both ETF, every month , from 1st April,2023 to 31st March, 2024.
+* For the pre-analysed portfolio
 At the end of the 1 year, that is 1st April,2024, we would compare the growth in investment between ETF and pre-analysed-portfolio: whether it beats the ETF or not or remains same.

 The charges considered are as per the Zerodha's Equity delivery charges: